scripting-drafts/RGB-Matrix-Stock-Market/README.md

-Gets the MOEX Stock Market value and its trend and prints it on a 16x32 RGB panel run through its Adafruit Hat.
-Depending on the trend it's printed in green or red.
+Get Stock Market values and their trend and print them on a 16x32 RGB panel run through its Adafruit Hat.
+Depending on the trend they're printed in green or red.

 Requirements:
  - Raspberry Pi 3